fbef0102/L4D1_2-Plugins/l4d_afk_commands/readme.md

 		// If 1, Block player from using 'sb_takecontrol' command in console. l4d_afk_commands_takecontrol_block "1"

+		// If 1, Block player idle state, take over survivor bot or become fully spectator
+		// If 1, Skip the idle state when joining a game in coop/realism/survival l4d_afk_commands_idle_block "0"

 		// If 1, Infected player can not change team while pouncing/ridding/charging/pulling a survivor. l4d_afk_commands_infected_cap_block "1"